t-puetz/GoJumpAndRunAndShoot/README.md

-# GoJumpAndRunAndShoot
+# GoJumpRunShoot

-My take on developing a platformer side-scroller with Go and SDL2 based an the Entity-Component-System.
+My take on developing a platformer side-scroller with Go and SDL2 based using the Entity-Component-System paradigm.